 Now for the areas where The Hourly Earnings Project has made a difference.
 Here is the graph that illustrates its overall findings:

-In 2010, my income was split almost exactly in half, between wholesale work and retail (art festival) work.
+The most important change that this project initiated was a shift away from wholesale work and towards retail (art festival) work.
+In 2010, my income was split almost exactly in half between wholesale and retail.
 The Hourly Earnings Project showed me that retail work was a much better use of my time.
 It yielded 32% more income than wholesale. ($32/hour vs. $24/hour) By the time I finished these calculations, I had already committed to and paid for a booth at a wholesale trade show at the beginning of 2011.
 So I spent one more year earning half of my income with wholesale work.
 I had a respectable 24% increase in gross sales in 2011.

 Then in 2012, I changed direction.
 I skipped all the trade shows, and instead I solicited orders directly from my existing gallery accounts.
 I cut my wholesale workload to 65% of the previous year's orders, and I made up for the income by increasing my art festivals from 6 to 11.
 I wrote on my blog at the end of 2012, that I felt like I had taken back control of my business.
 I made slightly more income in 2012 as I did in 2011, but with a lot fewer pots and without feeling exhausted.

 Which brings me to 2014.
 Once again, I managed to keep my wholesale income steady, without attending any trade shows.
+I had the two-kiln situation for a full 12 months, rather than 7 months.
 I did 14 shows again, and continued to add great shows (such as the Central Pennsylvania Festival of the Arts).
 At some of the shows I've done for many years, I had record-shattering sales (like Artscape Baltimore, and Bethesda Row).
 My gross sales grew by another 41%.
 Holy crap!

 My wholesale income is now only 13% of my gross.
 My decision to focus on retail work has really paid off.